ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 For more information about the arguments and attributes, see the [Terraform documentation for authorization resources](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_authorization_policy){: external}.

-## Creating service-to-service authorization for cross-regional replication with Terraform
+## Creating service-to-service authorization for cross-region replication with Terraform
 {: #file-s2s-auth-replication-terraform}
 {: terraform}